 General Information

-Information on itineraries and prices can be found here.
+Information on itineraries and prices can be found on the official website for Antiparos ferries.

 Transportation

 Transportation to the settlements of the island is done by public transport buses (KTEL), the starting point of which is in front of the square of Agia Marina.
-Respectively, transportation in the center of the island can be done either by bicycle and motorbike, or on foot.
-The distances are short and most shops in the center of the square are close by.
+Respectively, transportation in the center of the island can be done either by bicycle or motorbike, or on foot.
+The distances are short, and most shops in the center of the square are close by.

 Best beaches in Antiparos